About

 Perfect Glazed Doughnuts - The guide to Perfect Doughnuts with a vanilla glaze with a complete troubleshooting guide.
 Now you can have perfect doughnuts every single time

-Frying doughnuts
+Frying the perfect doughnuts

 The optimum temperature for the oil/shortening should be 370°-375°F (188-191°C).